wp-plugins/feenban/readme.txt

 == Changelog ==

+= 0.2 =
+* Added uninstall script
+* Added option to let readers know shadowbanning moderation is in place

 = 0.1 =
 * Shadowban checkbox in user control panel
 * Shadowbanned user's comment is invisible to all but the user

 == Upgrade Notice ==

+= 0.2 =
+Changed Author meta_key from 'shadowbanned' to 'acc_feenbanned'.
+You'll need to reactivate shadowban setting for all banned users.

 = 0.1 =
 First version.
 No upgrade notices.